apache/dubbo-go-samples/README.md

 * task: Task scheduling and execution example
 * timeout: Demonstrates timeout handling in Dubbo-go
 * transaction/seata-go: Distributed transaction example using seata-go

+### Tools
-* tools/pgw-cleaner: Operation and maintenance tool example for cleaning up zombie metrics in Prometheus Push mode
+* pgw-cleaner: Operation and maintenance tool for cleaning up zombie metrics in Prometheus Push mode

 ## How To Run